ReDI-School/intro-java/exercises/class_implementation_2.md

 - `String text`

 The month of the year that the event occurs.
-For the sake of simplicity we define that every month has 28 days (4 weeks):
+For the sake of simplicity we define that every month has 28 days:
 - `int month`

-The week of the month that the event occur:
-- `int week`

-The day of the week that the event occurs:
+The day of the month that the event occurs:
 - `int day`

-A Event is constructed with the text, month, week and day.
+A Event is constructed with the text, month and day.

-- `CalenderEntry(String text, int month, int week, int day)`
+- `CalenderEntry(String text, int month, int day)`

 A Event can be checked if it is valid.
 It is valid if:
 - a month has to be in range 1-12
-- a week has to be in the range 1-4
 - a day has to be in range 1-7

 - `boolean isValid()`